CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 >
 > > ## Solution
 > > In this signal topology the t and W should be well separated, so a light &Delta;&phi; cut should be placed.
-Think about a reasonable selection and investigate the result in the N-1 exercise.
+Think about a reasonable selection and investigate the result in the plotting exercise.
 Same for the jet p<sub>T</sub>.
 Both the top jet and the W jet should have substructure.
 > > The top jet should have three prongs and W jet should have two prongs.
 Think about the softdrop regions and n-subjettiness (&tau;) ratios that should be used and investigate them in the plotting exercise.
 > {: .solution}